wikibonsai/semtree/README.md

 Number of spaces or tabs which represent each level in the tree.

-### `parse(content: string | Record<string, string>, root?: string, opts?: SemTreeOpts): TreeNode[] | string;`
+### `create(content: string | Record<string, string>, root?: string, opts?: SemTreeOpts): TreeNode[] | string;`

-Parse a given file or files and build a tree from the filenames and their content.
-Will return a tree instance upon successful parse.
+Create a tree from a given file or files and build a tree from the filenames and their content.
+Will return a tree instance upon successful creation.
 Will return an error string otherwise, for example if there are duplicates found in the tree.

 #### Parameters